grapefruit0/Ankii/README.md

 ## Usage

+Tips: the computer network connection should be normal when using Ankii

 First, put the word you want to make the card with write file anki-list by line, such as

         $ cat anki-list